 With Webiny there are zero servers you need to manage, reducing the risk of a security breach due to misconfiguration.
 Serverless services are tested by the cloud provider against all forms of attacks across millions of customers, giving your confidence in their security.
 Serverless services in general reduce the potential attack vectors that can be used against your application.

-Webiny ships with 2 infrastructure stacks by default, a development one and a production one.
+Webiny ships with two deployment modes by default, a development one and a production one.

 The production stack by default is deployed inside a private VPC preventing direct access to resources like DynamoDB and the Elasticsearch database.
 Keeping your data safe.